Tanian

-Tanian (تنيان) (Note: Also romanized as Tanīān; also known as Nanyān and Tan-Yen) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District, Sowme'eh Sara County, Gilan province, Iran.
+Tanian (تنيان) (Note: Also romanized as Tanīān; also known as Nanyān and Tan-Yen) is a village in Gurab Zarmikh Rural District of Mirza Kuchek Janghli District in Sowme'eh Sara County, Gilan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 3,339 in 769 households.
 The following census in 2011 counted 3,414 people in 941 households.
 The 2016 census measured the population of the village as 3,240 people in 984 households.
 It was the most populous village in its rural district.